 The towns of Honningsvåg in Finnmark (pop.
 2,440) and Svolvær on the island of Austvågøya in the Lofoten Archipelago (pop.
 4,190) have been selected for NORSEACC’s broad-brush analysis.
 One of these two communities will be selected for an in-depth case study.
 Both have relied heavily on local fisheries for centuries.
 However, each is now undergoing rapid change.
 In addition to ecological change, tourism has become an increasingly important part of the local economy and the prospect of future oil and gas development has the potential to bring additional significant changes.

 The Orkney Islands will be the site of NORSEACC’s regional broad-brush analysis.
 Additional more detailed case studies will be carried out in the mainland community of Stromness and the adjacent island of Hoy.
 Orkney contains unparalleled archaeological resources that allow documentation of change going back centuries.
 In addition, rapid economic change associated with rapid out-migration, rising sea levels, oil and gas development, and tourism make this region ideal for the NORSEACC study.

-Our work is made possible through the Social Studies and Humanities Research Council (SSHRC) and the Stefansson Arctic Institute.
+Our work is made possible through the Social Studies and Humanities Research Council of Canada (SSHRC) and the Stefansson Arctic Institute.